RPG Errata: Cast Away, and Suffering

 There is a concept that has floated about the Game Design space for a while now, usually referred to as “The Tyranny of Fun.”
 It’s a phrase that doesn’t need much explanation, really.
 It is a worldview that says if a system, mechanic, or rule exists that purportedly limits a player’s enjoyment, then that thing needs to be fixed.

 On the one hand, it’s a very easy mindset to agree with.
-The point of games is to be fun; to provide enjoyment.
+It’s the entire point of games, isn’t it?
 You play a game because you want to, so anything that makes playing the game unpleasant will reduce the amount you want to play the game.
-In video games, it involves things like GUI and game-loops.
-It’s why there are “take all” buttons on most treasure chests, because picking up each of twenty individual items and dropping them in your inventory is boring.
+In video games, this involves things like improving the GUI and ingaging game-loops.
+It’s why there are “take all” buttons on most treasure chests; picking up each of twenty individual items and dropping them in your inventory brings the flow to a screeching halt.

 On the other hand, there is a real insidiousness to the idea that if something isn’t directly drip-feeding dopamine into your brain, it must be removed.
-The bliss point is utilized to encourage addictive behavior, and video games are constantly being refined and polished to make it easy for them to dominate your life.
+The bliss point is utilized to encourage addictive behavior, and video games are constantly being refined and polished to make it easier for them to dominate your life.
+Putting pauses and break-points in a game’s flow can also be used to guide a player’s focus.
+It can’t be a constant adrenaline rush; games need shape.

 One of the big questions that became ubiquitous during the heyday of Pathologic reviews, was “Can a game be good if playing it is uncomfortable or unpleasant?”
-Reviewers everywhere said “well, it’s a good game, so…yes?”
+Reviewers everywhere said “well, it’s a good game, so…apparently so.”

 This comes from a mistranslation of the word “good.”
 “Good” can mean so many different things in different contexts and clusters them all together into an amorphous property.
 Quality of design, clarity of intent, effectiveness of invoking emotion, pleasant feelings…all of these can, concurrently or consecutively, make a “good” game.